 Mission, Goals, and Objectives of the Program

-The mission of the Coordinated Master of Science in Nutrition and Dietetics is to educate and challenge diverse students to become entry-level dietitian-nutritionists to serve as responsible practitioners, leaders, innovator and lifelong learners and to make positive impacts on the nutrition outcomes of the public.
+The mission of the Coordinated Program in Nutrition and Dietetics is to educate and challenge diverse students to become entry-level registered dietitian nutritionists who will serve as responsible practitioners, leaders, innovators and lifelong educators and make positive impacts on the nutrition outcomes of the public.

 Program Goals and Objectives: